Blog Post

 Man electrocuted by toaster

-What Type Of Equipment Should Be Tested & Tagged?
+What Type Of Equipment Should Be Tested And Tagged?

 All electrical equipment that is plugged into a low voltage power supply (including single and three phase appliances and leads) should be tested and tagged: